 From support protests for the president to social media campaigns and media appearances attacking the planned protests, to a Morsi address promising some reforms, to messages attracting the army to their side, the ruling elites have been deploying their resources in an attempt to hijack the wave of dissent against them and preserve their electoral legitimacy.

-For Abdel Rahman Mansour, the administrator of the “We Are All Khaled Said” Facebook group, which steered much of the protests of January 25 2011, Islamists supporting the president have reached a peak in their attacks against the opposition.
+For Abdel Rahman Mansour, the administrator of the “We Are All Khaled Saeed” Facebook group, which steered much of the protests of January 25, 2011, Islamists supporting the president have reached a peak in their attacks against the opposition.
 This comes from a feeling that the next battle is one of “life or death,” he explains.

 This has led Islamists to resort to demonizing their adversaries, calling them apostates, with the hope of discouraging people from joining their calls to protest.